-There is something fascinating about the 1940s’ fashion when, despite the hardships of wartime, women’s style was undeniably iconic.
+There is something fascinating about the ’40s fashion when, despite the hardships of wartime, women’s style was undeniably iconic.

 If you purchase something through the links in this post, Notorious-mag will get a commission.

 Puffy shoulders and sleeves helped create the ultra-feminine hourglass silhouette.
-You can also add shoulder pads to any shirt and T-shirt to recreate the boxy shape typical of the 1940s fashion.
+You can also add shoulder pads to any shirt and T-shirt to recreate the boxy shape typical of the ’40s fashion.

 Peter Pan collars

-Every woman, from Hollywood divas to country girls, loved to wear a turban in the ’40s.
+Every woman, from Hollywood divas to country girls, loved to wear the glamorous fashion accessory in the ’40s; a turban.
 From simple headscarves to outrageous headwraps embellished with voluminous flowers, fruits and bows.

 Street style photos taken during Fashion Week via Shutterstock